akcho/milkie/demo/README.md

 # Milkie Demo

-This demo showcases the published `milkie` package in action.
+This demo showcases the `milkie` package in action.

 ## Running Locally

-**Important:** This demo uses the published npm package, not the local workspace version.
+**Important:** This demo uses the local workspace version of the package for development.

 ### Quick Start